alexarne/Convex-Polygon-Collisions/README.md

 * Style settings modal

+* Add joystick for mobile control

+* style the github link + hover?

 ## Code Overview

 A general overview of the code structure and what each file does is found in the [scripts folder's README file](./scripts/).